-The Board has designated the Company Secretary as the person responsible for overseeing and coordinating disclosure of information to the ASX as well as communicating with the ASX.
-The Company Secretary is responsible for ensuring that all Company announcements are made in a timely manner and are factual and do not omit any material information.
+The Board has designated the Company Secretary as the person(s) responsible for overseeing and coordinating information disclosure to the ASX and communicating with the ASX.
+The Company Secretary is responsible for ensuring that all Company announcements are made in a timely manner, factual, and do not omit any material information.
 The Company Secretary is also responsible for ensuring that all announcements are expressed in a clear and objective manner that allows investors to assess the impact of the information when making investment decisions.

-To assist the Company Secretary to fulfil the Company's disclosure requirements, all business unit managers are responsible for immediately communicating to the Company Secretary any possible continuous disclosure matter concerning their business unit.
-The manager of each business unit is required to promptly respond to requests from the Company Secretary for further information concerning possible continuous disclosure matters.
+To assist the Company Secretary to fulfil the Company's disclosure requirements, all divisional managers are responsible for immediately communicating to the Company Secretary any possible continuous disclosure matter concerning their divisions.
+The manager of each division is required to promptly respond to requests from the Company Secretary for further information concerning possible continuous disclosure matters.